How to pick the perfect gaming laptop

 The hardest part will be deciding just how much GPU you need.
 Our general guidance is to buy as fast a GPU as you can afford and are willing to heft.
 Generally, the faster the GPU (or GPUs), the larger and heavier the laptop.

-We generally think the GTX 1050 is a good 1080p GPU if you’re willing to play on medium settings.
-To hit high in some games, you’ll need to lower the resolution to 720p.
-The GTX 1050 Ti generally nets you 1080p with some games on high.
-Step up to a GTX 1060, and you’re in solid ground for 1080p gaming at very high to ultra with frame rates around 60fps.
+We generally think the GTX 1050 or GTX 1650 is a good 1080p GPU, if you’re willing to play on medium settings.
+To hit High in some games, you’ll need to lower the resolution to 720p.

 Decoding Nvidia’s Max-Q